robert/robert.github.com/_posts/2020-05-03-pfab14-evil-eval.md

                      +---------------------+
 ```

-In his email, Frankie describes this process as "data cleansing", but I don't think this is correct.
-Data cleansing means finding invalid or corrupted records in a dataset and fixing or removing them.
-Any analysis done on a dataset where someone's phone number is `banana` or their age is `-100` is unlikely to produce useful results.
-Frankie's company might be losing money from their low margin products, but there's nothing wrong with the data itself.
-I think it's more appropriate to call this process "analysis" or "filtering".

-You can read Frankie's code on GitHub, as well as my refactored version (here's [the updated file][updated-file], and here's [a commit showing just the changes][updated-commit]).
-In order to understand the changes that I made, we need to first understand the `eval` function.
+You can read Frankie's code on GitHub, as well as my refactored version (here's [his original code][original-file], here's [the updated version][updated-file], and here's [a commit showing just the changes][updated-commit]).
+In order to understand the changes that I made, we need to first understand Python's `eval` function.

 ## What does the `eval` function do?